Boy Scouts of America centennial

-The Boy Scouts of America was incorporated on February 8, 1910 and celebrated its centennial from September 1, 2009 through December 31, 2010.
+The Boy Scouts of America Centennial was a special event to celebrate its centennial that took place from September 1, 2009, through December 31, 2010.
+It celebrated its incorporation on February 8, 1910.

 Uniform

 The Boy Scout uniform was redesigned for 2010.

 All rank patches (Including Eagle Scout and Arrow of Light) were redesigned to include 2010 for the Centennial Year.
 These patches were only issued to those who earned the respective rank during the Centennial year.